 In 2009 the Habitat Retention Area (HRA) strategy was fully implemented.
 The intent of the HRAs is to provide long-term nesting and roosting habitat around the most productive NSO activity centers.
 The USFWS, CDFW, and HRC reviewed habitat and other maps, aerial photography, and known NSO locations to identify HRAs for 80 Level 1 NSO activity centers.
 The HRAs were developed for activity centers that have a history of occupancy and reproduction.
 Because a proportion of these sites may be unoccupied in some years, the HRAs are intended to continue to provide nesting and roosting habitat during these unoccupied years given that they may become reoccupied over time.
 If a Level 1 HRA is unoccupied, a replacement Level 1 activity center is selected from other available sites meeting required criteria.
-There are currently thirty-two unoccupied HRAs; consequently, we are currently maintaining a total of 115 Level One sites.
+There are currently forty-three unoccupied HRAs; consequently, we are currently maintaining a total of 124 Level One sites (there are 81 Level 1 HRAs).